-Flowering Dogwood in fall Photo courtesy of NetPS Plant Finder
+Alba Plena Flowering Dogwood in bloom Photo courtesy of NetPS Plant Finder

+Alba Plena Flowering Dogwood is recommended for the following landscape applications; - Accent - General Garden Use Planting & Growing Alba Plena Flowering Dogwood will grow to be about 20 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.
 This tree does best in full sun to partial shade.
 You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This is a selection of a native North American species.